This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 We’ve learned that investing in good ski and snowboard lessons for our kids is so important because more often than not, they really connect with their teachers and listen to everything they say.
 Not only that, but ski school is a great time for mom and dad to get some one-on-one time on the hill without kids in tow.
 For us, teaching our kids to ski has been a combination of investing in lessons and then as a family, skiing together to build on the skills the kids have learned in class.

 Ski School At Grand Targhee

-We’ve put all 5 of our kids in lessons at Grand Targhee and were absolutely blown away by the results.
+We’ve put all 5 of our kids in ski and snowboard lessons at Grand Targhee resort and were absolutely blown away by the results.
 Grand Targhee’s ski school is the best that I’ve ever seen (and our kids have been to LOTS of ski schools through the years).
 The teachers were thorough, friendly, and were amazing at communicating what they worked on.

 We spied on each of our kids during their lessons and were so impressed by what they learned and how the teachers made them feel so good about their progress.
 My daughter was having some problems with her weight shift and everything we had tried, just left her frustrated.
 From just out of sight, I watched as her teacher gently helped her correct her problem and then showed her how to use that to ski down her favorite steep trail.

 One of our boys is an EXPERT snowplower, and we couldn’t get him to get out of his wedge and into more parallel turns.
 After a day with his Grand Targhee instructor, he’s skiing significantly faster, and his giant wedge is nowhere in sight.